Research Projects

 Funding: DOE Joint Genome Institute (Community Sequencing Program)

 Goals: This project focuses on the role of marine bacterioplankton in carbon sequestration during algal blooms, with an emphasis on carbohydrates.
 Sequencing efforts will comprise up to 50 draft genomes, up to 50 single cell amplified genomes, 15 metagenomes and 300 points in time of 16S rRNA gene tag sequencing.
 These data will be interrelated with CARD-FISH-based biodiversity assessments and metaproteome data.
-The project aims at a high-resolution picture on biodiversity and functions for a time period of five consecutive years.
+The project aims at a high-resolution picture on biodiversity and functions.

 Project: MAMBA - Marine Metagenomics for New Biotechnological Applications